KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting Started.md

 All services are configured with standard implementations when KeyboardKit is started.
 For instance, ``KeyboardInputViewController/keyboardActionHandler`` is initialized with a ``StandardKeyboardActionHandler``.
 All services can be replaced with your own custom implementations.

-## How to observe state
+## How to observe keyboard state

-To access observable objects that are injected into the view hierarchy, you can use `@EnvironmentObject`, for instance:
+You can use `@EnvironmentObject` to access any observable objects that are injected into the view hierarchy, for instance:

 ```swift
 struct MyView: View {